gchq/stroom-docs/install-guide/configuration/configuring-stroom.md

 ```
 env file (stroom<stack name>.env)
                 |
+                |
                 | environment variable substitution
+                |
                 v
 docker compose YAML (01_stroom.yml)
                 |
+                |
                 | environment variable substitution
+                |
                 v
 Stroom configuration file (config.yml)
 ```

 ### Ansible

-If you are deploying a stack with Ansible then to make life easier we have provided `./stroom_<stack name>-X.Y-Z/config/ansible/stroom_<stack name>.env.j2` which is a jinja2 templated version of the env file.
+If you are using Ansible to deploy a stack then it is recommended that all of stroom's configuration properties are set directly in the `config.yml` file using a templated version of the file and to NOT use any environment variable substitution.
-This file is for use with stroom-ansible and means you can simply set variables in your inventory and this template will be used to create an env file.
+When using Ansible, the Ansible inventory is the single source of truth for your configuration so not using environment variable substitution for stroom simplifies the configuration and makes it clearer when looking at deployed configuration files.

+[Stroom-ansible](https://github.com/gchq/stroom-ansible) has an example inventory for a single node stroom stack deployment.
+The [group_vars/all](https://github.com/gchq/stroom-ansible/blob/master/config/single_node_stroom_core_stack/example_inventory/group_vars/all) file shows how values can be set into the _env_ file.